-Nazarene Bible College provides students significant opportunities to share their faith and offer care in regular ministries for people in nursing and retirement homes.
+Nazarene Bible College encourages students to become involved in ministries during their time of preparation.
+Most nursing and retirement homes are delighted to have individuals come in and provide services, pray with people, or just sit and visit.
+Students living in the Colorado Springs area are provided significant opportunities to share their faith and offer care in regular ministries for people in nursing and retirement homes.
 This ministry is overseen by the Associated Student Government and provides practical, on-the-job training for students to preach, teach, and extend worship to the community.
-This compassionate ministry enriches the lives of both the residents and students.